Dr. Jeffrey Persson

 Alongside my dedicated team, we make every effort to make sure you are comfortable throughout the process and always feel supported in a relaxed and friendly atmosphere.
 To help ease any stress, we do our best to offer flexible appointments, including evenings, weekends and, if necessary, Skype consultations.
 This attention to care allows us to tailor treatments to your individual needs.

 In my years of helping people, I’ve found that the formulaic approach many clinics take does not offer the best chance of success.
 My objective, like yours, is a baby conceived by a treatment that is safe, effective and affordable.
 My approach puts you at the heart of this treatment, with a personalised programme designed with only you and a healthy baby in mind.
-Book a free initial consultation to understand more about our work.

 They are the most common causes of fertility issues for women.
 Poor egg quality, failure to ovulate through hormonal deficiency or imbalance, irregular ovulation and Polycystic Ovary Syndrome (PCOS) are all extremely common.
 They are often related to age especially since egg quality is known to deteriorate quite dramatically from late thirties onward.
 After a full assessment, treatment can include IVF, donor eggs and fertility drugs.